Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Introduction

 From a more theoretical perspective, we rigorously establish several propositions and theorems (see Table~\ref{table_2}) for both the classical pricing problem and pricing in an extended setting with delay-prone services.
 These theoretical results together provide a firm underpinning of this principle of low and high robust pricing.
-In all cases, we derive the optimal posted prices for when the seller knows the mean, bound on support, and standard deviation range of the valuation distributions, generalizing all earlier works including \cite{azar2012optimal} and \cite{kos2015selling}.
+In all cases, we derive the optimal uniform prices for when the seller has full information of the mean, a support upper bound, and a variance range of the valuation distribution, generalizing all earlier works including \cite{azar2012optimal,kos2015selling}.
 We obtain explicit expressions for the optimal prices by solving a maximin problem with distributionally robust optimization methods.
 We solve the minimization problem with a classical primal-dual method, see e.g.~\cite{rogosinski1958moments, shapiro2001duality}, and show that the solution renders a bimodal revenue function with up to three candidate prices that achieve local maxima.
 Solving the maximization problem then requires showing that the global optimum is always one of these three local optima, ruling out boundary points; the robust seller then always chooses one of these three candidate prices, a crucial insight that generalizes all existing contributions listed in Table~\ref{table_2}.

 {\bf Outline.} The paper is structured as follows.
 Section~\ref{sec:lit} presents an overview of related literature on monopoly pricing and distributionally robust optimization.
-Section~\ref{sec:pre} then presents tight tail bounds for the valuation distribution, and Section~\ref{sec:twoprices} the first results on robust pricing and the low-high pricing phenomenon.
-Section~\ref{sec:three} contains the most general result for low-high pricing by showing that the partially informed seller always selects one of three closed-form pricing functions.
+Section~\ref{sec:pre} obtains the worst-case market in terms of tight tail bounds for the valuation distribution, and presents the main result for low-high pricing by showing that the partially informed seller always selects one of three closed-form pricing functions.
+This result is proven in Section~\ref{sec:twoprices}, starting with first presenting results on robust pricing and the low-high pricing phenomenon for special cases.
 Section~\ref{sec:queue} treats pricing in delay-prone services and shows that similar robust pricing strategies are optimal.
 Section~\ref{sec:con} concludes and reflects on future work.
-Appendix~\ref{pdp} presents the primal-dual proof of the tight-tail bounds and Appendix~\ref{sec:proofs} contains the proofs of the pricing theorems.